IGore01/TechpointXTern2022WorkAssessment/Data Sets/PLEASE READ - data info.md

 ## Table of All Indy Restaurants.csv:

-  Table of all the restaurants around Indianapolis that were taken into consideration for the itinerary and choice of coworking space
+  Table of all the restaurants around Indianapolis that were taken into consideration for the itinerary and choice of coworking space.

   Name: